Neural Particle Automata: Learning Self-Organizing Particle Dynamics: Experiments

 \section{Experiments}

 We evaluate NPA on three representative tasks that highlight different aspects of learned self-organization: (i) \textbf{morphogenesis}, where a dynamic particle set self-organizes from a simple seed into a target shape in 2D and 3D; (ii) \textbf{particle-based texture synthesis}, where dynamic particles form stochastic texture patterns; and (iii) \textbf{point-cloud classification}, where a static point set performs distributed classification via iterative local communication.
-All experiments follow the standard NCA-style iterative training pipeline shown in Fig.~\ref{fig:training} (variable rollout length, checkpoint pool, and task-specific losses) \citep{mordvintsev2020growing}; with the main hyperparameters reported in Table~\ref{tab:exp_config}.
-We also conduct a set of analyses to illustrate characteristic test-time properties of our NPA model. \textbf{All figures are best viewed digitally when zoomed in.}
+We also conduct a set of analyses to illustrate characteristic test-time properties of our NPA model.
+Our configuration is shown in \autoref{tab:exp_config}.
+See Appendix for ablation studies on the architecture and the hyperparameters. \textbf{All figures are best viewed digitally when zoomed in.}